 VirtualBox also allows limited virtualization of Mac OS X guests on Apple hardware.

-According to surveys conducted in 2011 by LinuxJournal and LifeHacker, VirtualBox was the most popular virtualization product and received over 50% of the vote.
+According to surveys conducted by LinuxJournal and LifeHacker, VirtualBox was the most popular virtualization product and received over 50% of the vote.
 This application is full free as it is open source.
-It was initially offered by Innotek under a proprietary software license but in January 2007, VirtualBox Open Source Edition (OSE) was released as free software.
+It was initially offered by Innotek under a proprietary software license but later, VirtualBox Open Source Edition (OSE) was released as free software.

 How does VirtualBox work